LiamRJ/LiamRJ/README.md

 - 👋 Hi, I’m @LiamRJ
-- 👀 I’m interested in FiveM
-- 🌱 I’m currently learning Judical Exam
-- 📫 How to reach me: Kenneth Sköld#6265
+- 📫 How to reach me: liam@hypefoxstudios.com